-Grace Nicholas graduated from Wimbledon's BA Costume Design course and now works for theatre company Les Enfants Terrible.
+Grace Nicholas graduated from Wimbledon's BA Costume Design course and now works as a Costume and Production Designer.

 What's studying BA Costume Design at Wimbledon like?

 I thoroughly enjoyed my time at the college!
-I lived in Tooting, at Furzedown Student Village in my first year, which was one of the best years of my life.
+I lived in Tooting, in the Furzedown halls in my first year, which was one of the best years of my life.
 I made friends with people on all different kinds of courses, so Wimbledon really felt like a friendly community.

 One of the best things about Wimbledon was almost every evening there'd be some sort of event happening, usually an exhibition and always with free alcohol!

 This was a really nice way to break up the evening if I was working late.

 What did you learn from the college's teaching staff?

 How designs depend on the theme of the production as well as the fabric the character is wearing.
 I also experimented quite a lot when it came to making things and, with the tutors and technicians advice, learnt a lot of unusual techniques that work well with a wide range of materials.